Tenmile Creek Flow Videos

-The State Coastal Conservancy Prop 1 funded Tenmile Creek Water Conservation and Erosion Control Project (Agreement # 20-076) includes resources for placing timelapse cameras throughout the watershed.
+The State Coastal Conservancy Prop 1 funded Tenmile Creek Water Conservation and Erosion Control Project (Agreement # 20-076) included resources for placing timelapse cameras throughout the watershed.
 Since 2018, the cameras have taken photos every half hour during daytime.
 We make movies out of the still photos and post these flow videos to our Vimeo page.
 Narration includes context for understanding climate cycles and how native fish runs are coping with the changing climate.
 If we work together to “slow it, spread it, and sink it”, the flow movies captured by future generations may be different.
 Thinning the forests, reviving oak woodlands, and restoring the hydrology of grasslands could all positively influence baseflow.
 This year we lost cameras to vandalism or theft, and three to flood effects.
-None the less, we captured vital information about flow for Tenmile reaches and tributaries.
+Nonetheless, we captured vital information about flow for Tenmile reaches and tributaries.
+Here are the videos that were posted for the project.
+Check them out!

 We also have timelapse videos from 2018, 2019 and 2020.
 See them here.